QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Experimental Results

 We conduct cross-fold experiments for a robust evaluation on the relatively small dataset.
 Specifically, we split the dataset into 5 folds with a balanced number of damaged and intact buildings, and run each experiment 5 times with 4 folds training and 1 fold testing.
 The mean and standard deviation are calculated and reported for every evaluation metric.

-We preprocess the images by removing 2\% pixel outliers and normalizing the pixel values to the range [0,1].
-For simple CNN, we randomly initialize the model; for ResNet-18, we use ImageNet pretrained weights.
-We use random resized crop and random horizontal and vertical flip as data augmentations.
+We preprocess the images by removing 2\% pixel outliers and normalizing the pixel values to the range [0,1]. {For simple CNN, we randomly initialize the model; for ResNet-18 early fusion, we use pure ImageNet weights; for ResNet-18 late fusion, we use ImageNet weights for optical images and footprints, and SAR-HUB \cite{sarhub} weights for SAR images.} We use random resized crop and random horizontal and vertical flip as data augmentations.
 To deal with the significant class imbalance, we give a bigger weight to damaged buildings and a smaller weight to intact buildings during data sampling.
 We optimize binary cross entropy loss with AdamW optimizer for 30 epochs.
 The learning rate follows a cosine-decay schedule starting from 0.0001.
 Batch size is set to 32.

-For the statistic features used by the two machine learning methods, we calculated the features of image patches based on the implementation of or PyFeats\footnote{\url{https://github.com/giakou4/pyfeats}}.
+For the statistic features used by the two machine learning methods, we calculated the features of image patches based on the implementation of PyFeats\footnote{\url{https://github.com/giakou4/pyfeats}}.
 For calculating the evaluation metrics, we use the implementation in scikit-learn\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html}}.